 Universities don’t normally administer tests themselves (thought they may set essays or other tasks as part of your application process).
 Instead they use recognised third-party tests.
 The most common is the Graduate Records Exam (GRE) which comes in two versions:

-Graduate programs won’t normally state a minimum test score but they may publish details of the scores successful applicants generally achieve, as a benchmark.
+Graduate programmes won’t normally state a minimum test score but they may publish details of the scores successful applicants generally achieve, as a benchmark.

 Some PhD subjects may use other graduate entry tests in place of (or in addition to) the GRE.
 The most common tests are: